Exotic Pet Wonderland

 Do not feed your pet opossum cat or dog food.
 If you are looking for a kibble to feed your pet opossum, use Mazuri Omnivore Diet.
 It is important to remember when feeding Mazuri that is should act as a base for your pet opossum’s diet, and you will still need to supplement your animal’s food with fruits and veggies.

 Dairy is not necessary for a pet opossum’s diet.
-It is best to avoid dairy if you are a pet owner and something like plain yoghurt has not been recommended by your animal’s vet.
+It is best to avoid dairy if you are a pet owner unless something like plain yoghurt has not been recommended by your animal’s vet.

 Do not feed your pet opossum junk/human food.
 As mentioned earlier, pet opossums are incredibly prone to obesity.
 Feeding your pet opossum junk food will only lead to their death.